-Nutritionists and dietitians typically open up their own private practices that focus on nutritional counselling, workshops and group classes, as well as consultation to organizations and businesses.
+Nutritionists and dietitians typically open up their own private practices that focus on nutritional counseling, workshops, and group classes, as well as consultation to organizations and businesses.

-Passion – This is a no-brainer, but prior a successful dietitian is one who is passionate about nutrition.
-While a career in nutrition can differ considerably, and despite there are numerous areas to work in, whichever way you look you are ultimately going to be talking about foods and drinks on a daily basis.
+Passion – This is a no-brainer, but * before a successful nutrition professional is one who is passionate about nutrition*.
+While a career in nutrition can differ considerably, and despite there are numerous areas to work in, whichever way you look, you are ultimately going to be talking about foods and drinks daily.
 Unless you really love what you do, you will soon lose interest in your practice.

 The Eagerness to Learn – Nutrition is one of the most dynamic areas of science.
-Owing to an ever-changing research, dietitians need to be aware of even the slightest change and must be determined to stay ahead of the game.
+Owing to ever-changing research, nutrition professionals need to be aware of even the slightest change and must be determined to stay ahead of the game.

-Organized – Dietitians work alongside clients with diverse needs, which means organizational skills are a crucial quality.
+Organized – nutrition professionals work alongside clients with diverse needs, which means organizational skills are a crucial quality.
 Nutrition also involves starting and finishing projects, for example, diet programs for clients.
-Nutrition practitioners must maintain careful records, stay ahead of administrative routine and manage their time better.
+Nutrition practitioners must maintain careful records, stay ahead of administrative routine, and manage their time better.

-People’s-Person – Nutrition is a people-oriented business, which is why dietitians must enjoy collaborating with people of all backgrounds.
+People' s-Person – Nutrition is a people-oriented business, which is why nutrition professionals must enjoy collaborating with people of all backgrounds.
 They must also be good listeners and should have the ability to pay close attention to their concerns and goals.

-Technical skills – Technical know-how is a quality all dietitians need.
-Working with equipment and tools including calorimeters to assess metabolism, glucose meters to check blood sugar level and bioelectric impedance machines to electrically measure body fat requires specific knowledge.
+Technical Skills – Technical know-how is a quality all nutrition professionals need.
+Working with equipment and tools, including calorimeters to assess metabolism, glucose meters to check blood sugar level, and bioelectric impedance machines to electrically measure body fat requires specific knowledge.

-For a successful nutrition practice, having the above-mentioned qualities is important.
+For a successful nutrition practice, having the qualities mentioned above is essential.
 In addition to that, having the right tips and tricks up your sleeve can also help grow your business.

 Create a professional online presence

 Social media platforms such as Instagram, Facebook, and Twitter can be an excellent source for you to generate potential clients.
-Even though it might take some time for you to master these sites, it will be eventually worth it.
+Creating a website and a blog would also be great to establish your nutrition practice online.
+Even though it might take some time for you to master these sites, it will eventually be worth it.

 Establish yourself as an expert, and make sure to adopt a professional image at all times – avoid talking about hot, controversial topics, and stay relevant to your nutrition practice.